Klosmi/html-basics/JS-basic.md

    - Objects can have a prototype object which acts as a template object.
 So it means that certain objects eg.:  an array, have a a lot of methods.

    - [`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto#description) :  it is a property that references the array prototype.
-So a prototype is the *template object* for in this case, arrays.
+So a prototype is the *template object* for eg.: arrays.
 It contains a bunch of methods typically.
    So all of these methods that every array will have access to❗️
    - So rather than having a separate method on every single array called push. filter, concat, find, etc. , there is one prototype.
 Each array has a reference to that prototype, with a special property called `__proto__`❗️
    - `__proto__` is a reference to the blueprint objet: the prototype.